lsst/verify/doc/jobs.rst

 At the moment the SQUASH_ API does not directly accept the JSON produced `Job.json`.
 Instead, it's shimmed with a package called `post-qa`_.
 We expect to standardize the process for uploading measurements to SQUASH_ in the near future.
-In the meantime, please contact the DM SQuaRE team on on community.lsst.org_ or the `#dm-square`_ Slack channel and we'll help integrate your package with SQUASH_.
+In the meantime, please contact the DM SQuaRE team on community.lsst.org_ or the `#dm-square`_ Slack channel and we'll help integrate your package with SQUASH_.

 .. _SQUASH: https://squash.lsst.codes
 .. _post-qa: https://github.com/lsst-sqre/post-qa